Latebrix/Arcent/README.md

 ## ✨ What is Arcent?

 Arcent helps you build positive momentum by documenting every victory in your life.
-Based on the psychological principle that celebrating small achievements builds self-confidence, the app encourages you to recognize every positive step on your journey.
+Celebrating small achievements builds self confidence, the app encourages you to recognize every positive step on your journey.

-Whether it's completing a workout, learning something new, finishing a project, or just having a good day - every win deserves celebration.
+Whether it's completing a workout, learning something new, finishing a project, or just having a good day - every win deserves celebration :)

 ## 📸 Screenshots